 MAT is utilized as a way to help a person withdraw safely and comfortably, but beyond this, it may also aid an individual in maintaining their sobriety or treating the symptoms of their anxiety.
 With concerns of addiction, treatment providers will strive to utilize medications which have the least potential for abuse, but the highest measure of effectiveness.

 Family therapy and support is a way to provide a person with positive encouragement and words of affirmation.
 Both disorders often draw an individual into a state of isolation.
 Being surrounded by your loved ones can buoy you against this loneliness while helping to allay any fears you may have.

 Peer support groups

 We realize that a co-occurring disorder can change the landscape of your life.
 While these things make treatment more complex, they do not make it impossible.
-At Turning Point, we are committed to delivering evidenced-based care that can aid you in finding sobriety and in making the positive and lasting changes that are essential towards a successful recovery.
+At Vertava Health of Mississippi, we are committed to delivering evidence-based care that can aid you in finding sobriety and in making the positive and lasting changes that are essential towards a successful recovery.
 Contact us today.